Imerys: Science Based Targets

-Imerys has joined the Science Based Targets initiative (SBTi), which “mobilizes companies to set science-based targets and boost their competitive advantage in the transition to the low-carbon economy.”
-Imerys has made a commitment “to reduce scope 1 and 2 GHG emissions 36% per million Euros of revenue by 2030 from a 2018 base year.
-Imerys also commits that 71% of its suppliers by spend will have science-based targets by 2023.”
+The Science-Based Targets Initiative (SBTi) has validated Imerys’ 2030 greenhouse gas (GHG) emission reduction targets in July 2023.”
+"Imerys commits to reducing absolute scope 1 and 2 GHG emissions by 42% by 2030 from a 2021 base year.
+Imerys also commits to reduce absolute scope 3 GHG emissions from purchased goods and services, capital goods, fuel and energy-related activities, upstream and downstream transportation and distribution, waste generated in operations, business travel, employee commuting, and investments 25% within the same timeframe.”

 Carbon Disclosure Project (CDP)

-In 2019 Imerys was recognized by the CDP (formerly Carbon Disclosure Project) and received a score of B for the group's efforts on Climate Change.
+In 2019, Imerys was recognized by the CDP (formerly the Carbon Disclosure Project) and received a score of B for the group's efforts on climate change.
 The group affirms this grade is higher than the European average and the mining industry average (both grade C).

 French Museum of Natural History and Act4Nature

-On 28 May 2018 Imerys signed a convention for collaboration, research and expertise with the UMS 2006 Patrimoine Naturel, and other organizations the National Museum of Natural History, France, the French Agency for Biodiversity (now the French Office for Biodiversity) and the French National Centre for Scientific Research (CNRS).
-The partnership of three years is meant to help Imerys structure a global plan for diversity preservation.
+On May 28, 2018, Imerys signed a convention for collaboration, research, and expertise with the UMS 2006 Patrimoine Naturel and other organizations, including the National Museum of Natural History, France, the French Agency for Biodiversity (now the French Office for Biodiversity) and the French National Centre for Scientific Research (CNRS).
+The three-year partnership of three years is meant to help Imerys structure a global plan for diversity preservation.

-The convention centers around “the knowledge and conservation of biodiversity” and relies on four main pillars: site analysis and identification of best practices, sharing expertise, methodology and tools, participating in and supporting innovation, and highlighting research findings, which includes raising awareness and informing personnel.
+The convention centers around “the knowledge and conservation of biodiversity” and relies on four main pillars: site analysis and identification of best practices; sharing expertise, methodology, and tools; participating in and supporting innovation, and highlighting research findings, which includes raising awareness and informing personnel.

-The UMS Patrimoine Naturel offers its scientific expertise, support, advice and methodological tools to support Imerys in the development of an action plan and commitment project that is aligned with the objectives of the National Biodiversity Strategy (SNB) and Act4Nature.
+The UMS Patrimoine Naturel offers its scientific expertise, support, advice, and methodological tools to support Imerys in the development of an action plan and commitment project that is aligned with the objectives of the National Biodiversity Strategy (SNB) and Act4Nature.
 The aim of this program is to develop and deploy methodological tools to characterize and assess biodiversity on Imerys sites in France and abroad, aiming to ensure that biodiversity is taken into account during all phases of a mining project.
 In October 2020 the program was officially renewed, taking effect in June 2021 for another three years.

-In 2018, Imerys also joined Act4Nature international, an initiative launched on 10 July 2018 by the Entreprises pour l’environnement (EpE), the World Business Council for Sustainable Development (WBCSD)’s Global Network partner in France.
-In a public announcement, the group has declared it plans to implement concrete measures to integrate and reinforce efforts to preserve biodiversity in their operations, over the period 2020-2024.
+In 2018, Imerys also joined Act4Nature International, an initiative launched on July 10, 2018 by Entreprises pour l’environnement (EpE), the World Business Council for Sustainable Development (WBCSD) Global Network partner in France.
+In a public announcement, the group declared its plans to implement concrete measures to integrate and reinforce efforts to preserve biodiversity in their operations over the period 2020-2024.

-EcoVadis

-On 4 September 2020, Global business sustainability assessor EcoVadis awarded Imerys a platinum label, the highest recognition possible "for its continuous improvement efforts in corporate social responsibility".